alexfernandez/alexfernandez.github.io/2016/get-ahead-of-the-curve.md

 is to find a local community,
 and get involved.
 Just showing up is a great first step!
-Then you can stay for a couple of drinks afterwards.
+Then you can stay for a couple of sodas afterwards.
 It is very rewarding to know more people that work in your field and exchange stories from the trenches.
-Talking with your colleagues from work is nice, but since you breeze the same environment it is not as interesting.
+Talking with your colleagues from work is nice, but since you breathe the same environment it is not as interesting.

 The next step is to attend a few conferences, both at the national and international level.